Minnesota operates a state-run exchange called MNsure for the sale of certified individual/family dental plans.

 The exchange-certified pediatric stand-alone dental plans available in Minnesota will comply with the ACA’s pediatric dental coverage rules.
 This means out-of-pocket costs for pediatric dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.

 As is the case for all essential health benefits, the specific coverage requirements for pediatric dental care are guided by the state’s essential health benefits benchmark plan.

 You can see details here for Minnesota’s benchmark plan, which does include coverage for both basic and major dental services for children.

-Two insurers offer stand-alone dental plans through the Minnesota exchange
+Which insurers offer dental coverage through the Minnesota marketplace?

 Adult and pediatric dental coverage is not automatically included with the medical plans from insurers who offer coverage through Minnesota’s health insurance marketplace.

 Some health plans include pediatric coverage, but the majority of plans on the Minnesota exchange do not offer embedded dental coverage.

 In 2023, there are three insurers who offer stand-alone individual/family dental coverage through the health insurance marketplace in Minnesota.
 These are dental plans that are not included with a medical plan and must be purchased separately:

 These plans can be purchased through HealthCare.gov during open enrollment (November 1 to January 15) or during a special enrollment period triggered by a qualifying life event.
 Exchange-certified stand-alone dental plans are compliant with the ACA’s rules for pediatric dental coverage.

 Can I buy dental insurance outside of Minnesota's exchange?